zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/02-sinhala-google.md

 [Msdiv 74] (# msdiv74) {# msdiv74 .ref .msdiv ඇති Medical dental habits
 I know him.
-There is no one in the world who is sadBecause of what Are you gone? ”Ayushmatha Mettagu asked.
+There is no one in the world who is sadBecause of what Are you gone?
+"Ayushmatha Mettagu asked.

 [Msdiv 75] (# msdiv75) {# msdiv75 .ref .msdiv} "Dear students, from me
 Certainly you ask the cause of sorrow.
 As far as I know, I will state it to you.